 Ischemia is the term used to describe insufficient circulation of blood to tissue.
 When blood flow to a muscle is inadequate and the muscle becomes ishemic, the muscle will cramp.
 The pain that accompanies the cramp prompts us to walk or rub the cramp which in turn results in increased circulation.
 Ischemic cramping typically occurs at night and is called nocturnal claudication.
 Muscle cramping due to ischemia can also occur with exercise and is called intermittent claudication.
 Doctors will often ask patients with poor circulation to describe how far they can walk before the cramp and will use this as a measure of their peripheral vascular disease.

 The most common metabolic deficiency that causes foot and leg cramping is an imbalance is a group of chemicals called electrolytes (sodium, potassium, calcium, magnesium, chloride).
 Sodium and potassium are the two primary electrolytes that regulate muscle function and subsequently may contribute to muscle cramping.
 Low potassium (hypokalemia) and low sodium (hyponatremia) can result from over exercise, use of diuretics (water pills) and renal disease.
 A balance between potassium and sodium is imperative for normal muscle function.
-Lack of either or both of these two electrolytes will result in cramping.
+Lack of either or both of these two electrolytes will result in muscle dysfunction and muscle cramping.